 Does the severity of the pain indicate the severity of your condition?

-No, the pain itself can’t be associated with how severe your fatty liver is.
-Worsening pain doesn’t necessarily mean that your liver is getting worse, while an easing pain doesn’t necessarily mean that things are getting better.
+Worsening pain doesn’t necessarily mean that your liver is getting worse, while easing pain doesn’t necessarily mean that things are getting better.

+I hope that by sharing my story and the insights I’ve gathered, you will feel more informed and supported on your path to recovery.
 If you have other questions or things to add, please comment below!

 I was diagnosed with a fatty liver back in 2014 and managed to reverse it by mid-2015.
 Since then, I’ve been studying it, continuously updating my knowledge with the latest scientific findings and practical approaches to give others the help they need to reverse their condition.